NaeemF-ng/Tomcat-Attack-Chain-personalproject5/README.md

 ![War deployed](images/war-deployed.png)

-• Before I lauched the shell within the panel, I setup a netcat listener in order to catch the shell so I could execute commands from my attacker machine (kali).
-I then caught the shell and began trying to find information about the target as well as the stabilizing the shell, the reason being for more functionality and durability.
-There are many ways to stabilize your shell, as you can see i tried to using python3 and it didn't work but when I used the regular version of python it worked.
+• I prepared a netcat listener on my attacker machine (kali) before I executed it successfully received a reverse shell by triggering the deployed WAR shell.
+I stabilized the shell to improve usability and reliability allowing enhanced command execution for post exploitation activity.
 ![Netcat listener](images/nc-listener.png)

-• After stabilizng my shell I began to look through the target to see what I had access to, pivot to other users and access their files as well, I didn't have much permissions.
-This led me to attempt to escalate my privileges to the root use, I searched for suid binaries as those can possibly have vulnerabilities within them that I could take advantage of.
+• I conducted enumeration after gaining the shell in search of  accessible resources, assess permissions, and paths for privilege escalation.
+Due to limited user privileges I began to look for vertical escalation techniques and enumerated SUID binaries on the target system.
 ![Looking through the target](images/priv-esc1.png)
 ![](images/priv-esc2.png)
 ![](images/priv-esc3.png)
 ![](images/priv-esc4.png)
 ![](images/priv-esc5.png)

-• I discovered that there was a vulnerable nmap suid binary that is usually never there.
-I went on GTFObins and saw that the nmap binary could be used to escalate privileges.
-It would affect all of the older versions nmap so I strongly felt that it would work considering mostly everything on this machine was outdated and exposed.
+•  I identified an SUID-enabled nmap binary which is uncommon and a high risk misconfiguration especially in older systems.
+I referenced GTFObins validate that the nmap binary was a potential exploitation path.
 ![Vulnerable suid binary](images/priv-esc6.png)
 ![GTFObins-screenshot](images/gtfo-bin-ss.png)

-• The nmap suid binary allowed me to escalate privileges resulting in me becoming the root user
+• Knowing that the target "metasploitable" has a large attack surface and misconfigurations,  it ended up being succeptible to the binary so I abused it.
+The nmap suid binary allowed me to escalate privileges resulting in me becoming the root user.
 ![Root user](images/priv-esc7.png)

-• Once I became root I went back to the user msfadmin's directory to see to confirm that i'd be able to view valuable information such as ssh keys.
-I was able to view that information so I extracted msfadmin's ssh key to my attacker machine to
+• With root access, I enumerated user home directories and confirmed that I had access to sensitive user artifacts including ssh keys.
 ![msfadmin access](images/home.png)
 ![msfadmin access](images/home2.png)

-• I was able to view that information so I extracted msfadmin's ssh key to my attacker machine as I could use it later to log back in.
+• Extracted the msfadmin SSH private key to my attacker (kali) machine as an alternate access point for future re-entry and persistence
 ![msfadmin id_rsa transfer](images/idrsa-transfer.png)
 ![msfadmin id_rsa transfer](images/idrsa-transfer2.png)
 It didn't work here because I was supposed to configure ssh a certain way on the target machine and I didn't know I had to so this would be more of an architectural error on my end but here would be next steps to log in using the ssh key:
 ![Logging in with the ssh key](images/idrsa-next-steps.png)

-• To establish persistence within the taregt I added a reverse shell to the .bashrc file so that when the user logs in i'd get a shell
+• Established persistence by adding a reverse shell inside the users .bashrc file so it executes the reverse shell upon login, ensuring that i'd still have access after the session is terminated
 ![Persistence](images/persistence.png)

-• I transferred everything in the /etc/shadow file to attacker machine just to have all of the information about the target regarding personell and anything else valuable.
+• I collected credential data by transferring the users /etc/passwd file to my attacker machine for offline analysis
 ![/etc/shadow](images/etc-shadow.png)

-• I took the hashes for the user and msfadmin accounts from the target and cracked them as another means to gain access [user hash crack](images/hashcrack1.png)
+• Cracked password hashes for local users, including user and msfadmin, providing me with additional paths via credential based to validate the overall impact of the compromise
+[user hash crack](images/hashcrack1.png)
 [msfadmin hash crack](images/hashcrack2.png)